Microscopic, mesoscopic, and macroscopic descriptions of the Euler alignment system with adaptive communication strength: Introduction

 \subsection{Outline}

-The remaining goal of this paper is to establish the passage between the microscopic, mesoscopic, and macroscopic levels of descriptions of the $\st$-model and to address the relaxation to the Maxwellian in one dimension for the mesoscopic description.

-A key observation we make in this paper is that, when $J < \infty$ (given in Definition \ref{defn:J}) and $\uavg$ satisfies the integral representation \eqref{uavg_integral_representation}, the regularity conditions needed on $\st$ can be subordinated to regularity conditions on the kernel $\Phi_{\rho}(x,y)$, \eqref{reg1_kernel} and \eqref{reg1_kernel}.
-That is, $\st$ and $\uavg$ inherit regularity from the kernel $\Phi_{\rho}$.
-This inherited regularity resembles the 'uniform regularity' conditions outlined in \cite{shvydkoy2022environmental} for the environmental averaging models.
-The only result considered in the paper for which we do not have inheritance of regularity is the Maxwellian limit.
-There, we instead resort to a set of continuity conditions on the strength and the velocity averaging, \eqref{R1}-\eqref{R4}, which are stated in Section \ref{sec:maxwellian_limit}.
-Notably, these continuity conditions hold a priori for the $\wt$-model when the communication kernel $\phi$ is bounded away from zero.
-The $\wt$-model therefore serves as an important example where all of our results hold.

 The rest of the paper will be organized as follows.
-In Section \ref{sec:inherited_reg_from_the_kernel}, we will show that, when $J < \infty$, the velocity averaging and strength inherit the regularity of the kernel.
-To prepare our arguments for the passage from the microscopic to macroscopic system for the $\st$-model, we will survey the results related to the passage for the environmental averaging models, but catered to the Cucker-Smale model, in Sections \ref{sec:intro_mean_field_limit} and \ref{sec:intro_hydrodynamic_limits}.
-Indeed, the mathematical tools and arguments used in the passage for the $\st$-model follow a similar outline to those used for the environmental averaging models, but adapted to accommodate for the transport of the strength.
+In Section \ref{sec:inherited_reg_from_the_kernel}, we will show that the velocity averaging and strength inherit the regularity of the kernel.
 In preparation for the mean field limit, the well-posedness of the microscopic $\st$-model \eqref{SM_microscopic} is established in Section \ref{sec:well-posedness_of_sm_microscopic}.
 The mean field limit is proved in Section \ref{sec:mean_field_limit}.
 The hydrodynamic limits are proved in Section \ref{sec:hydrodynamic_limits}.
 Finally, in Section \ref{sec:relaxation}, we establish the relaxation to the Maxwellian in 1D for the mesoscopic $\wt$-model \eqref{e:FPA} provided the variation of the weight is small.